How To Be Fully Prepared for A Job Interview

 3. Practice Common Interview Questions

-Prepare answers to standard questions like telling me about yourself, describing your ideal work environment, explain your greatest strength or weakness, and where you see yourself in 5 years.
-This will help you in reducing the chances of panicking once you enter that interview room.
+Prepare answers to standard questions like telling me about yourself, describing your ideal work environment, explaining your greatest strength or weakness, and where you see yourself in 5 years.
+This will help you reduce the chances of panicking once you enter that interview room.

 Beyond common questions, think about examples you can use from your background to respond to competency-based questions.
 Practice your responses out loud and time yourself to keep your answers brief and concise.